Jarotho/HCI-Project/ProjectLog/Specification.md

 ### Objetives

-Our goal is to provide teachers with a technological tool that provides support, training and information to work optimally with children with ADHD.
+Our main objective is to provide teachers with a technological tool that provides support, training and information to work optimally with children with ADHD.

 ### Feasibility
 ### Interview